ANNA AND THE FRENCH KISS: PLAYLIST (SPOLIERS)

 Visit my 8 track page to listen to the official Anna and the French Kiss playlist.

 The following are presented in the approximate order of the events of the novel.
-Often, it wasn't even the lyrics that struck something inside of me.
-It was the feel of the song.
+Often, it wasn’t even the lyrics that struck me—it was the feel of the song.
 This playlist is entirely European with nearly half of the selections written and performed by French musicians, although several are sung in English (as is common in French rock).

-The title of this track translates to something along the lines of "don't need anything."
-My secret wish is that if Anna is ever made into a film, this song will play during the opening credits!
+My not-so-secret wish is that if Anna is ever made into a film, this song will play during the opening credits!

-(4) Inní Mér Syngur Vitleysingur Sigur Rós, Icelandic
+(4) Inní Mér Syngur Vitleysingur — Sigur Rós, Iceland

 This is one of my favorite bands, and I love the atmosphere of this track.
 The joy is so fitting for those giddy, growing Thanksgiving feelings.